Denise Holt

 Holt grew up in Russia, Japan, Lebanon, Netherlands, Iran and Bulgaria.
 She was educated at New Hall School, Chelmsford, and Bristol University where she studied Spanish, French and Politics.
-She joined the Foreign and Commonwealth Office in 1970 as research analyst for Spain and Portugal.
-Overseas postings included Ireland in 1984, where she was First Secretary of the British Embassy in Dublin, followed by a spell as head of the Central American Section at the Foreign and Commonwealth Office (1988–1990).

 She served as First Secretary of the British Embassy in Brazil (1991–1993).
 She was deputy head of Eastern Department, responsible for relations with newly independent countries of Central Asia and the Trans Caucasus.
 In 1996, she was appointed as deputy director of human resources in the FCO (1999–2001) and later director.
 Later on in her career she also became director for migration and for the Overseas Territories (2005–07) at the FCO.

 Personal life

-Denise married David Holt in 1987 while they were both serving in the British Embassy in Ireland; the couple has one child, a son, Patrick Holt.
+Denise married David Holt in 1987 while they were both serving in the British Embassy in Ireland; the couple has one child.

 Honours

 From Companion of the Order of St Michael and St George, she was elevated to Dame Commander of that same order (DCMG) in the 2009 Birthday Honours.
-Holt was awarded an Honorary Doctor of Laws by Bristol University in July 2012.

-Affiliations

-In 2011 she joined the Board of HSBC Bank plc as a Non-Executive Director.
-She is a board member of Ofqual (the examinations regulator in England), and Independent Chair of the nominations committee of the Alzheimer's Society.
-She is also a member of the Council of Bristol University (2014-) and Independent Chair of the nominations committee of the Alzheimer's Society.